-Impact toughness is the ability of a metal to withstand a suddenly applied shock load and is quantified by the amount of energy absorbed during impact.
+The impact toughness of a metal is the ability of a metal to withstand a suddenly applied shock load.
+In scientific terms, this toughness is quantified by the amount of energy absorbed during impact.
 A tough metal possesses a combination of high strength and ductility, so that more energy is absorbed during deformation before fracture.

 As duplex stainless steels contain both austenitic and ferritic microstructures, their impact toughness is limited by the presence of the ferritic microstructure.
 The ductile-to-brittle transition temperature is approximately –50°C.